Our History

 Rev. Jimmie Brown

 Rev. Jimmie Brown was called and installed in June 1991.
-Rev. Jimmie Brown was born on June 24, 1941 to James Louis Brown and Florence Spry-Brown of Savannah, Georgia.
-He attended Alfred E. Beach High School in Savannah, Georgia.
-Rev. Brown obtained a Bachelor of Science Degree in Chemistry and a Masters Degree in Chemistry and General Science.
+Rev. Jimmie Brown was born on June 24, 1941, to James Louis Brown and Florence Spry-Brown of Savannah, Georgia.
+Rev. Brown obtained a Bachelor of Science Degree in Chemistry and his Master’s Degree in Chemistry and General Science.
 Rev. Brown was granted the New York State Teacher Certificate in Science Education.
 He also taught chemistry in the Yonkers School System for many years.
 Rev. Brown married Lucile Evans in 1965 and had a son, Stephen James, and an adopted daughter.

-Rev. Brown joined Shiloh in 1973 and entered New York Theological Seminary in 1982 and did his trial sermon in 1983.
-During his tenure as pastor, he established the Outreach Committee, an evangelistic team, and an external certificate program for teachers providing in-service training.
-The church adopted the Angel Tree program to bring gifts to the children of inmates at Christmas time.
+Rev. Brown joined Shiloh in 1973 and entered New York Theological Seminary in 1982 and did his trial sermon in 1983 and served as an Assistant pastor and later was called to the Senior Pastor’s position.
+During his tenure as pastor, he established the Outreach Committee which was dedicated to community evangelism and meeting the needs of the poor.
+He also established an external certificate program in collaboration with The Evangelical Training Association in Wheaton Illinois for teachers providing in-service training and offering college credits.
+The church adopted the Angel Tree program which gave gifts to the children of inmates at Christmas time.
 He established a Women’s Ministry and a Sunday morning daycare for infants and toddlers.
 Rev. Brown’s goal was to see Shiloh become a tithing church and an evangelistic church.
-Rev. Brown stated that “We should always help someone in need; and anything short of that, we are just spinning our wheels.
+Rev. Brown strongly emphasized, “We should always help someone in need; and anything short of that, we are just spinning our wheels.
 This is the essence of my ministry.
 Only what we do for Christ will last.”
+After the death of his beloved wife, he retired from Shiloh in 2004.

 Rev. Dr. William H. Slater